cirosantilli/linux-cheat/special-files.md

 -   `cat /proc/sched_debug`: scheduler info for debugging

+-   `cat /proc/mounts`: list all mounted filesystems and some info on them

 -   `cat /proc/modules`: information on modules

 -   `cat /proc/devices`: information on registered character and block devices.